Manage Batch resources with PowerShell cmdlets

 For a complete list of Batch cmdlets and detailed cmdlet syntax, see the Azure Batch cmdlet reference.

-This article is based on cmdlets in Azure PowerShell version 3.0.0.
-We recommend that you update your Azure PowerShell frequently to take advantage of service updates and enhancements.
+This article is based on cmdlets in Az Batch module 1.0.0.
+We recommend that you update your Azure PowerShell modules frequently to take advantage of service updates and enhancements.

-Run the Login-AzureRmAccount cmdlet to connect to your subscription (the Azure Batch cmdlets ship in the Azure Resource Manager module):
+Run the Connect-AzAccount cmdlet to connect to your subscription (the Azure Batch cmdlets ship in the Azure Resource Manager module):

 Register with the Batch provider namespace.
-This operation only needs to be performed once per subscription.
+You only need to perform this operation once per subscription.